uptane/uptane-standard/uptane-standard.md

 1. For each of the roles in the delegation, find and load the image metadata (or error) following the procedure in {{resolve_delegations}}.
 2. Inspect the non-custom part of the metadata loaded in step 1:
-    1. Locate all sets of roles which have agreeing (i.e. identical) non-custom metadata and "MUST match" custom metadata.
+    1. Locate all sets of roles which have agreeing (i.e., identical) non-custom metadata and "MUST match" custom metadata.
 Discard any set of roles with a size smaller than the threshold of roles that must be in agreement for this delegation.
     2. Check for a conflict.
 A conflict exists if there remains more than one agreeing set of roles, each set having different metadata.
 If a conflict is found, choose and return the metadata from the set of roles which includes the earliest role in the multi-delegation list.
     3. If there is no conflict, check if there is any single set of roles with matching non-custom metadata.
 If there is, choose and return the metadata from this set.
     4. If no agreeing set can be found that meets the agreement threshold, return an error indicating that image metadata could not be found.